-Picking the best lens for macro photography is tough.
+Picking the best lens for macro photography can be a real challenge.
 There are dozens of options available, all capable of transforming small objects into works of art, and each offering a slightly different set of features.
-That said, no matter your skill level or budget, there is almost certainly a macro lens suited to your needs.
+Fortunately, no matter your skill level or budget, there is almost certainly a macro lens suited to your needs – you just have to know how to find it!

 1. Canon EF-S 35mm f/2.8 Macro IS STM

 The best part about this lens is the built-in ring light.
-No, it’s not extremely powerful – but it can easily be the difference between a good shot and a blurry shot, and it’ll cast a nice, even glow over your subjects.
+No, it’s not extremely powerful, but it can easily be the difference between a good shot and a blurry shot, and it’ll cast a nice, even glow over your subjects.
 The lens also features image stabilization, which is always a nice bonus.
-While this lens isn’t as versatile or sharp as other lenses on this list, it’s almost impossible to beat its value for money!
+Note that you’ll need to get extremely close to your subject for high magnifications, so the lens isn’t ideal for insect macro photography – but it works great for shooting flowers, products, and other still subjects.
+It may not be as versatile or even as sharp as other lenses on this list, but this lens offers outstanding value for money!

 - Built-in ring light